We’ll go over and answer a few key questions:

 Advantage: HTC Vive Pro 2

-On the other hand, the Vive Focus 3 also comes with new, intuitive and easy to use controllers.
+On the other hand, the Vive Focus 3 also comes with new, intuitive, and easy-to-use controllers.
 As a matter of fact, the controllers are one of the lightest 6DOF controllers we have ever seen on the market.
-Each controller has a menu button, a front analog stick, and back trigger.
+Each controller has a menu button, a front analog stick, and a back trigger.
 Each controller also has two buttons and an index finger trigger.
 The controllers can last up to 15 hours of intense gameplay on a single charge.

 Advantage: HTC Vive Focus 3